you can turn music on if you like ...

 HOME ON THE RANGE ... which range?

-In Ashland, Wisconsin, bad handwriting changed the name of an iron-rich mountain range:
+That was not the end of bad handwriting on the Wiscoinsin map.
+In Ashland, Wisconsin, a surveyor's semi-legible scrawl changed the name of an iron-rich mountain range:

 "Colonel Whittlesey, who was engaged in a geological survey of Northern Wisconsin [in the 1850s], had found much to encourage settlers to come to northern Wisconsin.
 The rich mineral wealth he found while surveying the Penokee range promised the need for railroads to be built.
 He had named the range 'Pewabic' (Indian word for iron) but his poor penmanship was misread as Penokee which is the name that has stayed with the range."